Manuel de Mier y Terán: Inspection of Texas

 After gaining the rank of general, Terán headed an expedition to inspect Texas.
 His main charges were to inspect the boundary between Texas and the United States, make a record of natural resources, and evaluate a policy of preference for European settlement of Texas.

 Terán assembled a team of scientists and military advisors and led them first to Laredo in 1828.
 He recorded a narrative of this trip in his diary, while two members of his expedition—José María de Sánchez y Tapia and Jean Louis Berlandier—maintained their own diaries.
 They continued and made stops in San Antonio, San Felipe and Gonzales.
-While they attempted to continue their journey to Nacogdoches, however, illnesses and broken equipment plagued the expedition as they struggled to pull thir wagons over poor roads.
+While they attempted to continue their journey to Nacogdoches, however, illnesses and broken equipment plagued the expedition as they struggled to pull their wagons over poor roads.
 When they reached the Trinity River, selected just eight men to cross the river with their horses.
 He sent the rest of the men back with all the wagons and most of the equipment.